Canon R vs Canon RP

 |370 shots per battery charge||250 shots per battery charge|

-An illustration of the physical size and weight of the Canon R and the Canon RP is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon R and the Canon RP.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the back are available.
-All size dimensions are rounded to the nearest millimeter.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.